 The Arte Público Hispanic Historical Collections includes content from the Recovering the U.S. Hispanic Literary Heritage Project, the largest national project to preserve and disseminate Latino-Hispanic culture of the United States.
 The content is available through two collections: Series 1 presents curated content pertaining to Hispanic history, literature, political commentary and culture in the form of articles, books, pamphlets and more; Series 2 presents thematic content focusing on the evolution of Hispanic civil rights, religious thought, and the growing presence of women writers from the late 19th and 20th centuries.

-ABC-CLIO’s American Mosaic: The Latino American Experience tells of the Latino experience first-hand, through the voices of Latino authors and contributors.
+ABC-CLIO’s American Mosaic: The Latino American Experience tells of the Latinx experience first-hand, through the voices of Latinx authors and contributors.
 Featuring more than 200 volumes of unique content, the database includes hundreds of primary source documents such as maps, images, audio clips, interviews, music files, speeches, documents, links to relevant websites and other material.

 Books, Magazines and Newspapers